Gerie-2017/Lets_connect_the_Dots/README.md

-We will bunch of tasks here and there beginning from today.
+We will have bunch of tasks here and there beginning from today.